cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 - sharepoint
 ---

 How do you handle changes to your installed SharePoint environment ?
 What approach do you take to deploying these changes ?
 How do you best implement them ?
-What is even possible ?
+What pitfalls may you encounter ?
 All of these questions I hope to answer here, to guide any SharePoint developer facing these challenges.

 # First deploy